SimVascular/svSolver/README.md

  svSolver requires a CMake version of 3.6 or higher.
 The CMake version obtained using apt-get may be have a lower version number.
  A CMake 3.11 version can be installed by following the instructions [here](https://peshmerge.io/how-to-install-cmake-3-11-0-on-ubuntu-16-04/).

  svSolver uses Fortran90.
-A Fortran90 compiler can be installed using
+A Fortran90 compiler is typically installed when gcc.
+If it is not then it can be installed using
  ```
  sudo apt-get install gfortran
  ```

-  svSolver uses the MPICH implementation of MPI.
+  svSolver uses the OpenMPI implementation of MPI.
 It can be installed using
   ```
-  sudo apt-get install mpich
+  sudo apt-get install openmpi-bin
   ```

 #### Building svSolver